microsoft/maro/docs/source/scenarios/vm_scheduling.rst

 ===========================================

-The Virtual Machine (VM) Scheduling scenario simulates the VM scheduling problem in a data center.
-Within a specific time window, the number of VM requests and arrival pattern is fixed.
+The Virtual Machine (VM) Scheduling scenario simulates the VM scheduling problem in a cloud data center.
+Within a specific time, the number of VM requests and arrival pattern is fixed.
 Given a cluster of limited physical machines(PM), different VM placement strategeies result in different amount of successful completion and different operating cost for the data center.
 For cloud proivders, a